-Q: I’ve been in a relationship since two years and I fought hard to convince my parents, and finally they agreed and fixed the date for our engagement.
+Q: I’ve been in a relationship for two years and I fought hard to convince my parents, and finally they agreed and fixed the date for our engagement.
 During that time, I changed jobs and one of my colleagues was attracted to me and he approached me and somehow I’m also attracted towards him, though I was sure that my boyfriend is everything for me.
-We started meeting outside the office and one day my boyfriend caught us and before this I hadn’t been able to tell my colleague about my relationship and engagement status.
+We started meeting outside the office and one day my boyfriend caught us and before this, I hadn’t been able to tell my colleague about my relationship and engagement status.
 Even after this too, I was unable to cut my connection with my colleague and have cheated on my boyfriend thrice.

 My boyfriend gave me several chances but I betrayed him.
-Now he’s left me and I’ve came to realise all my mistakes.
+Now he’s left me and I’ve come to realise all my mistakes.
 I’ve tried my best to convince him but he doesn’t want to be in a relationship with me again.
 He is okay to be a friend but not a boyfriend.